-You could discount your voice and data prices or reduce the price of those iPhones, but you know that your competitors will follow with a steeper price cut before the virtual ink is dry on your promotional banners.
+You could discount your package prices or add some fancy extras, but you know that your competitors will follow with a steeper price cut or more extras before the virtual ink is dry on your promotional banners.

 So what do you do?